kaisenlinux/lazygit/docs/Config.md

   parseEmoji: false
   diffContextSize: 3 # how many lines of context are shown around a change in diffs
 os:
-  editCommand: '' # see 'Configuring File Editing' section
+  editPreset: '' # see 'Configuring File Editing' section
+  edit: ''
+  editAtLine: ''
+  editAtLineAndWait: ''
-  editCommandTemplate: ''
+  open: ''
-  openCommand: ''
+  openLink: ''
 refresher:
   refreshInterval: 10 # File/submodule refresh interval in seconds.
 Auto-refresh can be disabled via option 'git.autoRefresh'.
   fetchInterval: 60 # Re-fetch interval in seconds.
 Auto-fetch can be disabled via option 'git.autoFetch'.